-Kilimanjaro Climb Success Rate not only depends upon the suitability and acclimatization profile of routes, but also depends upon the experience, physical and mental fitness, precaution taken, and quality gears of the trekkers.
+The Kilimanjaro Climb Success Rate only depends upon the suitability and acclimatization profile of routes, but also upon the experience, physical and mental fitness, high quality gears and the right guidance from experienced guides.

 Top Kilimanjaro Routes Success Rates